BALTIMORE — New concerns over Baltimore City's handling of towed vehicles.

 "The DOT does not clearly and completely communicate critical information to vehicle owners to claim their vehicles in an efficient manner, which may result in delays in releasing vehicles to owners efficiently," the audit says.

-Auditors tried reviewing 26 notification letters to owners whose vehicles were headed for auction, but the Department of Transportation was unable to provide receipts that those letters were actually sent.
+Auditors attempted to review 26 notification letters to owners whose vehicles were going up for auction, but the Department of Transportation couldn't provide receipts of those letters being sent.

-Some of the receipts the department did have lacked important information such as proof of ownership and owner identification, and way the car can be reclaimed.
+Some receipts the department did keep lacked important information such as proof of ownership and owner identification.

 "75 out of 165 vehicles, or 45 percent were found to be in a different location than what was recorded on the inventory list," auditors noted.

-The Department of Transportation said the issues raised have been addressed.
+The Department of Transportation said they've addressed problems in the report.

 "We have identified and changed the vehicle entry process thus addressing the vehicle location error concerns."